Empowering Consistency

 • Future hopes to bridge styling gaps between grades 5 and 6

-This document has become an essential reference for current and future team members working on the student-facing portions of the platform.
+These documents have grown into essential reference guides for current and future team members working on the student-facing designs.